fthiswrld/FileSorter/README.md

 # FileSorter
-Program for sorting files by extension
+Program for sorting files by extension,
 We need to start main.py:
 1) python main.py